MichelleCoffey/chachatea_v1/README.md

 # **Tea People**
 [View a live version of Tea People here]()
 This is the main website for *Tea People*.
-An. eccommerce site selling tea and tea tasting.
+An eccommerce site selling tea and tea tasting in Cork.
+Tea People will introduce you to the wonderful world of tea.
+From green tea to Bubble tea.
+Tea People hopes to promote the health benefits of tea and to help those who wish to move away from traditional black tea.
 ![Tea People on mobile, ipad, ipad pro and desk top.](static/testing/homepage.png) "Tea People on multiple displays"

 ## Table of Contents